MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

 To support my transition into cyber security, I built a virtual lab environment to simulate real-world SOC scenarios and investigation workflows.

-This environment is used to practise:
+This environment is used to practise identifying, analysing, and responding to security events, including:

 - Investigating authentication anomalies and suspicious login activity
 - Detecting and analysing brute force attempts